What INTJs like to talk about may surprise you.

 Building on the sentiments of Chris Vaughn, I am creating an academic empire and encouraging introverts to use their curiosity, insightfulness, and research to develop transformative intellectual property.

-It is not enough for us to merely read, write, and spend large amounts of time in solitude.
+It is not enough for us to merely read, write, and spend much time in solitude.
 We must create solution-based content that offsets the influence of the entertainment industrial complex.

 How do you start a conversation with an INTJ?